 Chicken and chicken meal appear to be the primary protein sources in this dry cat food.

-Overall, the food has moderate protein content with moderate fat and high carbohydrate content.
+Overall, this food has moderate protein content, moderate fat, and a relatively high carbohydrate content typical of grain‑free dry diets.

-This Canidae dry food contains 482 calories in each cup.
+This Canidae dry food contains approximately 482 calories per cup.

 Ingredients